gaphor/gaphas/docs/tools.rst

   If no handle or item is selected a rubberband selection is started.
 :PanTool and ZoomTool:
   Handy tools for moving the canvas around and zooming in and out.
 Convenience functionality, basically.
-:TextEditTool:
-  An experimental tool for editing onscreen text.

 All tools mentioned above are linked in a ``ToolChain``.
 Only one tool can deal with a use event.